-One drainage catchment per lake was delineated and input into the model.
-Refer to Figure 5.
-The areas used were 249 ha for the Enos Lake catchment and 81 ha for the Dolphin Lake catchment in predevelopment and 259 ha for Enos Lake catchment and 84 ha for Dolphin Lake catchment in postdevelopment.
+One drainage catchment per lake was delineated and input into the model (see Figure 5).
+The areas used were 249 ha for the Enos Lake catchment and 81 ha for the Dolphin Lake catchment in predevelopment and 259 ha for Enos Lake catchment and 84 ha for Dolphin Lake catchment in post-development.